 You’re Not Drinking Enough (Water)!

-“Drinking lots of fluid can help reduce appetite,” says Langevin.
-That’s because water takes up space in your stomach, leading you to feel fuller and satiated.
+Water takes up space in your stomach, leading you to feel fuller and satiated.
 One 2014 study published in the Journal of Natural Science, Biology, and Medicine found that subjects who drank 500 milliliters of water three times a day — a half hour before breakfast, lunch and dinner — reduced their weight, body fat and appetite.
 (3)